TRAUMA INFORMED YOGA TRAINING FOR YOGA & HEALTHCARE PROFESSIONALS

 About Nicole Marcia...

 Nicole Marcia, MA, C-IAYT, YACEP, TCTSY-F has taught therapeutic yoga classes and offered individual sessions to trauma survivors since 2004.
 She trains yoga and health care professionals in the trauma-informed yoga theory and techniques required to support trauma survivors in their healing, long-term stability and recovery.
-In 2009, she was awarded a master’s degree with a specialization in yoga therapy from Lesley University in Boston, MA.
-She was employed by the Provincial Health Services Association at their Burnaby Centre for Mental Health and Addictions as a yoga therapist from 2008 - 2017.
-She serves as the director of training at Yoga Outreach, is a faculty member at Ajna Yoga and the Vancouver School of Yoga and is an instructor and project coordinator in the Langara College Continuing Studies Holistic Health Department (Yoga).
-She teaches at Onsite, the treatment arm of North America’s first safe injection site in Vancouver’s downtown east side. www.finebalanceyoga.ca.
+In 2009, Nicole was awarded a master’s degree with a specialization in Yoga Therapy from Lesley University in Boston, MA.
+From 2008 – 2017 she served as the Director of Therapeutic Yoga Programming for the Provincial Health Services Authority at their Burnaby Centre for Mental Health and Addictions, where she developed and delivered a comprehensive Yoga Therapy program for in-patient clients in various stages of recovery from mental health and addiction issues.
+From 2007 - 2018 she delivered therapeutic Yoga programming at Onsite, the treatment arm of North America’s first safe injection site in Vancouver’s downtown east side.

 “Nicole is a presenter with the consistent capacity to create and hold safe space for that necessary balance between learning and inquiry.
 She embodies a true professional in her field and communicates with clarity and purpose, so that students are able to understand and implement the tools she offers readily.
 Nicole asks the right questions, is a superb listener, and is unquestionably grounded in offering the highest level of training, often generously sharing from her own experience.
 She is an invaluable member of our teaching faculty and a huge asset to the yoga community overall.”